pion/.github/.github/ISSUE_TEMPLATE/bug_report.md

   Come join our community on Slack https://pion.ly/slack for quicker support and more resources

   We also provide a Knowledge Base https://pion.ly/knowledge-base that covers Pion and general WebRTC

+  We maintain a FAQ of common issues and questions https://pion.ly/knowledge-base/pion-basics/faq/

  Please answer these questions before submitting your issue.
 Thanks!
 -->